Chengdu: Jinsha Site

-The Jinsha Site are the first significant archeological discovery in China of the 21st century and were selected in 2006 as a "key conservation unit" of the nation.
+The Jinsha Site is the first significant archeological discovery in China of the 21st century and was selected in 2006 as a "key conservation unit" of the nation.
 The Jinsha Relics Museum is located in the northwest of Chengdu, about 5 km from downtown.
 As a theme-park-style museum, it is for the protection, research, and display of Jinsha archaeological relics and findings.
 The museum covers 300000 m2, and houses relics, exhibitions, and a conservation center.